-This information is
+This information is provided

-any particular use.
+particular use.
 The entire risk is with you.
 Should harm arise from

 using this information, you assume responsibility for all damages and

 injuries.
-In no event shall the copyright holder, or any other party,
+In no event shall the copyright holder, or any other party, be

 to use, or inability to use this information.

 prepare for trouble